Associate Professor of Russian Studies

-Julia Bekman Chadaga, assistant professor, specializes in nineteenth- and twentieth-century Russian literature and culture.
+Specializes in nineteenth- and twentieth-century Russian literature and culture

 Education: B.A. in English Literature, Wesleyan University (1993); Ph.D. in Slavic Languages and Literatures, Harvard University (2003)

 Areas of Interest: Prof. Chadaga’s work brings together such fields as Russian literature from the 18th century up through the present day, visual art, architecture, film, material culture, and the history of science.
-She has written and published on topics that include the relationship between religious discourse and electric light in the early Soviet period; mirrors as windows on Russian culture; illusion and ideology in Soviet subterranean spaces; and aviation as a source for the visual experiments of the Russian avant-garde.
+She has written and published on topics that include the relationship between religious discourse and electric light in the early Soviet period; mirrors as windows on Russian culture; illusion and ideology in Soviet subterranean spaces; aviation as a source for the visual experiments of the Russian avant-garde; and the relationship between art and crime in Chekhov and Nabokov.

-Current Projects: She is currently working on two projects: one on the intersections of creativity and crime in 19th and 20th century Russia, and one on the gender dimensions of contemporary protest art.
+Current Projects: She is currently working on two projects: one on the intersections of creativity and crime in 19th and 20th century Russia, and one on post-Soviet protest art.

 Personal: She enjoys creative writing, making mosaics, and scaling small mountains and big works of art (as seen here with a sculpture by Peter Rockwell outside the Norman Rockwell Museum in Lenox, Massachusetts)